 A key aspect of the communication process is to be patient and recognize that not all workers will be open to accepting changes or criticism.
 Do not stereotype, and focus on what each worker can contribute instead of what he or she does wrong.
 On construction projects, and with so many tools and tech available every day, it is hard to make changes on the go, so be sure to establish a communication protocol that allows and promotes a training development process, as well as the shadowing of roles.

 Recommended Job Assignments for Generations

-A recent study by National Association of Home Building shows that "workers with younger median ages occupy trades such as helpers, roofers and laborers, while older median ages fill managerial, supervisory and equipment operator positions".
+A study by National Association of Home Building shows that "workers with younger median ages occupy trades such as helpers, roofers, and laborers, while older median ages fill managerial, supervisory and equipment operator positions".

 Although there is no written rule for anyone, there are certain tasks that could suit the skill sets and attitudes of one generation over another.
 In construction, for instance, Traditionalists are often employed as building inspectors, supervisors and managers.
 You can find many Baby Boomers working as equipment operators and in management positions.
 Generation X employees work with explosives, and as carpenters, masons and crane operators.
 And Millennials and Generation Z employees are working mostly as helpers and general laborers.

 Here is a list of possible assignments depending on the generation: